-As of January 1, 2024, the cost for a college education in the DR is surprisingly affordable.
-For \$120 a month, you may become a sponsor for this full amount or become a co-sponsor for \$60 a month.
+The cost for a college education in the DR is surprisingly affordable at about \$100 a month.
+You may become a sponsor for this full amount, or become a co-sponsor for \$50 a month.
 As a CLEP Sponsor, you can help develop independent young adults who can impact their culture for Christ.
 You may also choose to send one-time contributions of any amount to the CLEP fund to help the many CLEP students who are waiting by faith for the opportunity to get their college degree.

 Every sponsorship dollar given goes directly to meet the educational needs of the sponsored student.
-Rebeca Dinzey, our Samuel's Fund Director in the Dominican Republic also administers all CLEP contributions and follows each student's progress.
+Rebeca Dinzey, our Samuel's Fund Director, also administers all CLEP contributions and follows each student's progress.